 Your little adorable poochie will display a set of symptoms.
 Here is a list of symptoms that will help you know that your dog is suffering from anxiety.

-- Aggression: Aggression can be directed either directly or indirectly.
+Aggression can be directed either directly or indirectly.
 This can be related to fear-based anxiety.
 In some cases when a dog displays angry behavior, it means that they are afraid of the unpleasant outcome that may arise from the condition.

-- Urinating or pooping inside the home: Separation anxiety frequently manifests as urinating and defecating indoors.
+Separation anxiety frequently manifests as urinating and defecating indoors.
 Even if they are in the house, anxious dogs frequently build themselves up to the point where they must go pee or poop in the house.

-- A destructive attitude: Separation anxiety frequently manifests as destructive actions.
+Separation anxiety frequently manifests as destructive actions.
 The damage is typically found near the entry and exit points, such as doorways and windows, but anxious dogs also run the danger of hurting themselves.
 Painful injuries can happen when a dog is attempting to escape from dog crates, windows, or even doors.

 Apart from these behavioral signs and actions, there are some other signs too which can indicate anxiety in dogs.